ElianeBriand/svina/README.md

 Like QVina/QuickVina 2, with a few added feature for screening.

+* Support for various parallelism mechanism for screening
+  * Fork +/- thread
+  * MPI (tested on OpenMPI)
+* Batch file of ligand to run

 Below is reproduced the original README of QuickVina 2 :

+# QuickVina 2

 Accurately speed up AutoDock Vina, the famous molecular docking tool.